 Play for All Abilities Park

-Opened in March 2012, this park truly has something for everyone.
+This park truly has something for everyone.
 From a shaded playscape accessible to wheelchairs to a miniature city perfect for pretend play to a stage with instruments, most of the equipment is unlike any you and your children have seen at other parks.
 The park is enclosed, yet with ample space to accommodate crowds.
 A mature oak tree and several other trees provide considerable shade, especially for a new park.
 Perhaps the best thing about the park is that all kids can enjoy it.

 Dick Nichols Park